-Investment teams and the Responsible Investment team can use 1) Engagements, 2) Voting and 3) Collaborative engagements to manage Sustainability Risks.
+Investment teams and the Responsible Investment team can use 1] Engagements, 2] Voting and 3] Collaborative engagements to manage Sustainability Risks by Active Ownership.
 Through the use of rights and position of ownership we aim to impact activities or behaviour of our investments based on financial materiality considerations.